jfeggio/jfeggio.github.io/content/posts/whr1.md

 Outliers affect the correlation, so we want to detect and exclude them.

-In order to detect outlier the **Mahalanobis distance** is to be used, for it we need:
+In order to detect outliers the **Mahalanobis distance** is to be used, for it we need:
 - Covariance calculation
 - Average of all quantitative columns of the dataframe

-In order to find out the significance level associate to each variable we need to calculate the cumulative chi square density, where it is =<0.10 it could be an outlier.
+To discover the significance level associate to each variable we need to calculate the cumulative chi square density, where it is =<0.10 it could be an outlier.

 **Possible outliers**